Mathew Leckie: 2015 Asian Cup

 Leckie was named as part of Australia's 2015 AFC Asian Cup squad.
 He started Australia's first game of the tournament against Kuwait, hitting the crossbar in the second half, and then providing the assist for James Troisi to score Australia's fourth goal of the match and helping Australia to a 4–1 win.

 2017 Confederations Cup

 Leckie took part in Australia's hopes of success in the 2017 Confederations Cup after the squad was announced in May 2017.
 He started the first two group matches and came on as a substitute in the last group match in the 57th minute against Chile.

-2018 World Cup qualification
+2018 World Cup

 On 3 September 2015, Leckie scored his second goal for Australia, and his first since 2013, opening the scoring against Bangladesh in a 2018 FIFA World Cup qualifier.
 On 5 September 2017, Leckie scored his 6th international goal for Australia against Thailand.

 In May 2018, he was named in Australia's 23-man squad for the 2018 FIFA World Cup in Russia.